hirrolot/datatype99/README.md

 BinaryTree node = Node(&leaf5, 123, &leaf7);
 ```

 This is all you need to know to write most of the stuff.
 There is only one more form of a variant, `(Foo)`, which holds no data.
-Lastly, just a few brief notes about pattern matching:
+Pattern matching also has some goods-to-know:

  - To match an empty variant, write `of(Foo) { ... }`.
  - To match the default case, i.e. when all other cases failed, write `otherwise { ... }`.
  - To ignore a variable inside `of`, write `_`: `of(Foo, a, b, _, d)`.
  - **PLEASE**, [do **not** use top-level `break`/`continue`](#top-level-breakcontinue) inside statements provided to `of` and `ifLet`; use `goto` labels instead.

-Also, you can introspect your sum types at compile-time; see [`examples/derive/`](examples/derive/) for the examples.
+If you feel fancy, you can introspect your sum types at compile-time; see [`examples/derive/`](examples/derive/) for the examples.

 Happy hacking!